Connect to a Firebox with Firefox

 Web browsers use certificates to ensure that the device on the other side of an HTTPS connection is the device you expect.
 Users see a warning when a certificate is self-signed, or when there is a mismatch between the requested IP address or host name and the IP address or host name in the certificate.
 By default, your Firebox uses a self-signed certificate that you can use to set up your network quickly.
 However, when users connect to the Firebox with a web browser, a Secure Connection Failed warning message appears.

 To avoid this warning message, we recommend that you add a valid certificate signed by a CA (Certificate Authority) to your configuration.
-This CA certificate can also be used to improve the security of VPN authentication.
-For more information on the use of certificates with a Firebox, see About Certificates.
+This CA certificate can also improve the security of VPN authentication.
+For more information about certificates and your Firebox, see About Certificates.

 If you continue to use the default self-signed certificate, you can add an exception for the Firebox on each client computer.
 Current versions of most web browsers provide a link in the warning message that the user can click to allow the connection.